 Now that you have your images you need to find places to publish them.
-Sites you are looking for here are image-focused websites that have some solid domain authority/site strength to them, and will give you the best chance to successfully remove mugshots from the first page of the search engines.
+The sites you are looking for here are image-focused websites that have some solid domain authority/site strength to them and will give you the best chance to successfully remove mugshots from the first page of the search engines.

 This will help the pictures that you publish rank better in image results, suppress your negative image, and give you the best chance of finding success with your mugshot removal campaign.